Apply to Memorial

 - Please complete the “Special Circumstances” section if there are any exceptional circumstances that may have had an impact on your past academic records.

-- Transcripts must be uploaded to the online application after your application is submitted.
+- Transcripts should be uploaded to the online application after your application is submitted.

 - If you are currently a Memorial University undergraduate student, please advise us when your degree requirements have been met or a degree has been conferred by contacting email@example.com.

-- If degree completion is not reflected on the transcript, we will require a document (e.g., letter from the university attended) acknowledging that all degree requirements have been met.
+- If the award of your degree is not reflected on the transcript, we will require a certifying statement from your university to the effect that all degree requirements have been met.
 Please upload this as “Grad Confirmation of Degree Awarded”.
-If you are current enrolled in a degree program, please upload this document when ready.
+If you are currently enrolled in a degree program, please upload this document when ready.

 - When completing your application online, you will be required to enter information about your referees.
 Please ensure you contact your referees before applying to confirm their availability and willingness to write a reference letter on your behalf.
 You’ll find a video tutorial on how to ask for reference letters on this at the bottom of this page.